ZhivkoZ/Portfolio/about.md

 permalink: /about/
 ---

-This is my personal portfolio website, made for showing developer doings.
-Also big thanks to the <a href="https://jekyllrb.com/community/">Jekyll</a> community!
+This website wouldn't be so cool if it wasn't for the <a href="https://jekyllrb.com/community/">Jekyll</a> community, so check them out!
+And this is a personal portfolio website, deployed to show my web projects. ;)